-Whether it’s for the lore or characters, it’s hard not to look for other games like Divinity Original Series 2 once you finish playing the series.
+Whether it’s for the lore or characters, it’s hard not to look for other games like Divinity Original Sin 2 once you finish playing the series.
 That is why we’re going to explore games similar to it in this article.

 Firstly, the Divinity Original Sin series is mainly known for its acclaimed RPG elements, its colorful characters, turn based combat and the isometric interface, which is similar to classic pen and paper RPG games.